-Children lacking in sufficient amounts of vitamin A are more likely to fall ill and even die than those with adequate levels of vitamin A in their bodies.
+Children without sufficient amounts of vitamin A are more likely to fall ill and even die than those with adequate levels of vitamin A in their bodies.

-Drange-fleshed sweetpotatoes (DFSP) are one of nature's richest sources of beta-carotene.
-The human body converts beta-carotene into Vitamin A (retinol).
-Studies have shown that IS units of beta-carotene convert into one unit of retinol (vitamin A).
+Drange-fleshed Sweetpotatoes (DFSP) are one of nature's richest sources of betacarotene (BC).
+The human body converts BC into vitamin A (retinol) Retinol Activity Equivalents (RAE).
+Studies have shown that 13 units of BC convert into one unit of retinol (vitamin A).
 There are many different varieties of DFSP.
 The deeper the shade of orange, the more beta-carotene in the root.
-Roots of DFSP varieties in sub-Saharan Africa (SSA) range from 3.500 to IB,000 units of beta-carotene (BC) per 100 grams when raw.
-On average 20% of the beta-carotene is lost when boiled.
+Roots of DFSP varieties in Sub-Saharan Africa (SSA) range from 3.500 to 16,000 units of BC per 100 grams (gms) when raw.
+Dn average 20% of the BC is lost when boiled.

-Adding just a teaspoon of to an OFSP-based porridge increases the vitamin A absorption by 50%.
+Adding just a teaspoon of fat to an OFSPbased porridge increases the vitamin A absorption by 50%.